ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

-Standard silymarin extract may deliver little silybin to the bloodstream; studies report that the phosphatidylcholine-complexed phytosome form may absorb substantially more, potentially supporting the liver function benefits attributed to milk thistle.
+Standard silymarin extract may deliver little silybin to the bloodstream; human pharmacokinetic studies report that the phosphatidylcholine-complexed phytosome form absorbs substantially more silybin per equimolar dose.
+This page compares how well each form is absorbed — not what milk thistle does in the body.

 Updated 2026 · Reviewed by Dr. Brennan Commerford, D.C.